BitcoinDesign/Guide/guide/how-it-works/node.md

    layout = "float-left"
 %}

 Merchant nodes are primarily used for receiving lightning payments.
-Business operators often run these so they can accept payments at their store.
-The liquidity in these nodes is mostly inbound, they are usually always online, and hosted in the cloud with a [trusted third-party]({{ '/guide/how-it-works/nodes/#third-party' | relative_url }}).
+Business operators often run these so they can accept payments at their stores.
+These nodes are almost always online and are frequently hosted by a [trusted third party]({{ '/guide/how-it-works/nodes/#third-party' | relative_url }}).
+Typically, their liquidity is mostly inbound.

 </div>